-PLAINS COMMERCE BANK V. LONG FAMILY LAND & CATTLE COMPANY (No. 06-3093) - On January 4, 2008, the Supreme Court granted review of a decision by the U.S. Court of Appeals for the Eighth Circuit which affirmed the district court's holding that the Cheyenne River Sioux Tribal Court has jurisdiction over a discrimination action by tribal members against a non-Indian bank who had entered into a number of loan transactions with the Long family farming and ranching business.
+PLAINS COMMERCE BANK V. LONG FAMILY LAND & CATTLE COMPANY (No. 06-3093) - On April 14, 2008, the Supreme Court heard oral arguments on review of a decision by the U.S. Court of Appeals for the Eighth Circuit which affirmed the district court's holding that the Cheyenne River Sioux Tribal Court has jurisdiction over a discrimination action by tribal members against a non-Indian bank who had entered into a number of loan transactions with the Long family farming and ranching business.
 The question presented by the petitioner, Plains Commerce Bank, is: "Whether Indian tribal courts have subject matter jurisdiction to adjudicate civil tort claims as an "other means" of regulating the conduct of a nonmember bank owning fee-land on a reservation that entered into a private commercial agreement with a member owned corporation."
 In the tribal court proceedings, a unanimous jury had found in favor of the Long family on their breach of contract, bad faith and discrimination claims, and the general verdict was upheld by the Cheyenne River Sioux Tribal Court of Appeals.

 The federal district court and the U.S. Court of Appeals for the Eighth Circuit found that the bank had formed concrete commercial relationships with the business and its Indian owners, had taken advantage of the BIA loan guarantees and, therefore, had engaged in the kind of consensual relationship contemplated by the U.S. Supreme Court in Montana v.
 U.S., the pathmarking case on tribal civil jurisdiction over non-Indians.
-The Project is working with the attorneys representing the Long family in the preparation of the merits brief which is due March 12, 2008.
-The Project is also working with the attorneys representing the Cheyenne River Sioux Tribe and others to develop and coordinate a strategy for tribal amicus briefs which are due on March 19, 2008.
-Oral arguments will be heard on April 14, 2008.
+The Bank was joined by several amicus parties in support of the Bank's position, including: the State of Idaho (joined by eight other states: Alaska, Florida, Oklahoma, North Dakota, South Dakota, Utah, Washington and Wisconsin); the American Bankers Association; the Association of American Railroads; and the Mountain States Legal Foundation.
+The Project worked with the attorneys representing the Long family who were joined by several amicus parties, including: the United States; the Cheyenne River Sioux Tribe; the National Congress of American Indians; and the National American Indian Court Judges Association.